 The overall theme for the Town of Amherst Arts & Culture in Public Places (ACPP) Board arts initiatives is: Beautiful Amherst

 Traffic Box Theme: Amherst is Arts & Culture

 Approval of Color Design Specifics:

 Approval of the design is required by the Town of Amherst Arts & Culture in Public Places (ACPP) Board.
 This is to ensure compliance with New York State requirements for permitting as well as that our community’s values are being upheld.
-Since receiving the permit is subject to approval of the artist’s preliminary drawing, the deadline for submitting a drawing in color or black and white with a description of the colors to be employed to the board for approval has been extended to Friday, April 24.
+Since receiving the permit is subject to approval of the artist’s preliminary drawing, the deadline for submitting a drawing in color or black and white with a description of the colors to be employed to the board for approval is Sunday, May 7

 Final Selection of the Artists:

 Artists must be at least 18 years old.
 All submissions received will be reviewed, and finalists will be selected by the ACPP Board.
-Our goal is to paint 6 to 12 traffic boxes in 2020.
+Painting the signal cabinet must be completed by September 10, 2023.